 Our Tool and Die modules are designed for company-sponsored students who are working as machinists or toolmakers.
 Our Tool and Die instructor will work with the student or company to find specific modules within the Tool and Die curriculum which will best serve the student’s individual needs.
 Students will learn how to heat-treat steel and how to design and make jigs, fixtures, gages, dies and molds.

-Click here on the Industrial Tool and Die cost sheet for a complete listing of modules and their costs, or contact program instructor Jason Moore at firstname.lastname@example.org.
-Tool and Die modules are not being offered for the summer 2018 semester.
+Click here for the Industrial Tool and Die fall 2018 cost sheet for a complete listing of modules and their costs, or contact program instructor Jason Moore at firstname.lastname@example.org.
+Tool and Die modules are not offered during summer semesters.

 RMTC Equipment & Facilities